Skip to main content

 • Tour the campus to ensure that school and district policies are being enforced

-• Exhibit good judgment and initiative in emergency situations
+• Exhibit good judgment and initiative in emergencies

 • Establish and maintain good rapport with students

-• Evaluate the district’s security program on a continuing basis and recommend changes or draft plans as necessary
+• Evaluate the district’s security program continually and recommend changes or draft plans as necessary

 • Coordinate any special security needs as deemed necessary for public meetings and school events

-• Work with administrators, faculty and staff and students at each school to ensure proper security and safety measures are implemented as related to employees, property, and facilities
+• Work with administrators, faculty, staff, and students at each school to ensure proper security and safety measures are implemented as related to employees, property, and facilities

-• Maintains current data on juveniles involved in the criminal justice system and assure that proper notification to school personnel is made as prescribed by Pennsylvania Statute
+• Maintains current data on juveniles involved in the criminal justice system and ensures that proper notification to school personnel is made as prescribed by Pennsylvania Statutes

 • Develop and coordinate an ongoing staff development program for employees who have security responsibilities